 I have seen some demonstration that show rubbing alcohol works wonders on permanent marker.
 However, I also know that rubbing alcohol may have adverse effects on certain kinds of paint.
 Acrylic will come off.
 Like I said before, test a small non-visible area before you start scrubbing.

-Someday you will be able to laugh about this.
-Just breath!
+Someday you will be able to laugh about this!